dhable/caffeinatedideas.com/_posts/2013-08-29-taming-nodejs-with-clojurescript.md

 preference is [restify][restify-web] since it comes out of the box with support for API versioning, a static file server and handles a fair number of ReST conventions without any configuration.
-The only thing that it lacks is built in support for a page templating library, but this isn't important for our application.
-All of the pages in our app will be static HTML files and we'll use client side Clojurescript to load data and respond to the user actions.
+The only thing that it lacks is built in support for a page templating library, but this isn\'t important for our application.
+All of the pages in our app will be static HTML files and we\'ll use client side Clojurescript to load data and respond to the user actions.

 Now that we have a runtime selected, we can generate a very simple server that